 Cyberattacks threaten national security by undermining information-dependent critical infrastructure.
-The Department of Homeland Security (DHS) identified 16 critical infrastructure sectors designated in the Presidential Policy Directive (PPD-21)—Critical Infrastructure Security and Resilience.
-Subsequently, the DHS Science and Technology Directorate’s (S&T) Cyber Security Division (CSD) and the financial services sector identified three major challenges:
+DHS has identified 16 critical infrastructure sectors, as designated in Presidential Policy Directive (PPD-21)—Critical Infrastructure Security and Resilience.
+Subsequently, S&T has identified three major challenges:

-- Adversaries are infiltrating our systems and networks without our knowledge,
+- Adversaries are infiltrating critical systems and networks without the knowledge of network owners/operators,

-- The sectors’ understanding of the cyber situation is inaccurate, incomplete, or only achieved forensically and after the infiltration has occurred, and
+- The sectors’ understanding of the cyber situation is inaccurate, incomplete or only achieved forensically after an infiltration has occurred, and

-- Network owners/operators lack strong ways to respond and mitigate the impact of adversaries on our systems while still allowing for the sector to maintain adequate operating capacity.
+- Network owners/operators lack strong ways to respond and mitigate the impact of adversaries on critical infrastructure systems while still allowing for the sectors to maintain adequate operating capacity.

-- Network Characterization: Provide real-time understanding of a network, including the internal communication patterns of connected assets, to enable immediate anomaly detection and rapid response to cyber incidents.
+- Network Characterization focuses on providing real-time understanding of a network, including the internal communication patterns of connected assets, to enable immediate anomaly detection and rapid response to cyber incidents.

 Customer and Stakeholder Engagement

 The Cyber Apex Program Management Office (PMO) has established Cyber Apex Review Teams (CART) to define and prioritize requirements, plan and execute test and evaluation activities, and carry out the most appropriate methods of technology deployment and transition.
 The CART evaluates tools that can help the financial services sector defend against cyber-threats.

 The CART is comprised of the U.S. Department of Treasury as well as financial services sector chief information security officers and cybersecurity experts.